genericpnpmonit0r/ForesterJava/readme.txt

 then you should be able to call Trees.generateTree(coords, height, world, Trees.Shape.round); for example another example: Trees.generateTree((int)this.thePlayer.posX, (int)this.thePlayer.posY, (int)this.thePlayer.posZ, 10, theWorld, Trees.Shape.normal);

+KNOWN ISSUES:
+any subclasses of procedural tree will fail to work properly and will spawn leaves at 0,0,0 (because broken array position stuff?)